kaacquah2/leave-portal/DEPLOYMENT.md

 # Deployment & Change Management Guide
-## Ministry of Fisheries and Aquaculture Development - HR Portal
+## Ministry of Fisheries and Aquaculture - HR Portal

 This document outlines the process for implementing changes to the MoFA HR Staff Leave Portal.